Most of the Vanua Levu accommodations are clustered around Savusavu, the largest community on the southern side of the island.

 There’s also singing (when the groups visit the local village choirs), writing, painting and bird watching.

-Their ‘’ series ranges from painting, yoga, snorkeling and bird watching.
+Their ‘Paradise Course’ series ranges from painting, yoga, snorkeling and bird watching.
 The various disciplines combine cultural activities such as village tours with what course director Delia Rothnie-Jones calls visits to “wellness-inducing” local nature spots.
 These include waterfalls, thermal (mud) bathing pools.
 Some of the pools are used by traditional healers known as vuniwai, to scoop up gritty organic mud for an exfoliating scrub.